FearGoidte/A-Guide-to-Modern-Cookery/README.markdown

 This is my occasional hobby of turning a rather ratty <abbr title="Portable Document Format" class="initialism">P.D.F.</abbr> of the <time>1907</time> abridged English translation of Escoffier’s [<span lang="fr">Le guide culinaire</span>](https://en.wikipedia.org/wiki/Le_guide_culinaire) into a serviceable electronic book which will allow me to flit at will through its pages.

+The source <abbr title="Portable Document Format" class="initialism">P.D.F.</abbr> contains runs of words with no spaces, text fragments scattered across pages, missing accents, and misspellings.

+The aim is to interlink all recipe references, add links to the glossary, improve the typography, and make all necessary corrections to the source text.

 At any particular time this repository should be ready to download and compress into an ePub with a few missing chapters and a few dead links.
 Links to content that has not yet been added are in the format `<a href="#"`.
 Links to the glossary will be created once all the content has been added.

 ## Copyright and permissions